Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_post_migration/guide.en-asia.md

 ## Objective

-This guide explains the necessary steps to configure your environment after migrating from your managed **VMware vSphere on OVHcloud** services to a managed **Public VCF as-a-Service on OVHcloud** solution.
+This guide explains the necessary steps to configure your environment after migrating from your managed **VMware vSphere on OVHcloud** services to a managed **Public VCF as-a-Service** solution.

 These modifications are essential to ensure the proper functioning of your virtual machines and networks.